-Building a successful and effective lending business requires managing the needs of long-tail customers effectively while creating a positive Net Interest Margin (NIM) and a profitable business.
+Building a successful and effective lending business requires managing the needs of long-tail customers effectively while creating a positive Return on Assets (ROA) and a profitable business.
 This requires managing each lever of the business effectively to create a lean operating model.